GitHub-AmanBhardwaj/Scholarly-Epistemic-Engine/README.md

 >
 > 3.  **Resource Management:** The models and data pipelines require specific hardware configurations (e.g., high-VRAM GPUs), and providing access via a managed repository ensures that reviewers or researchers can inspect the exact environment that produced the results.

-### How to Request Access

-Got it 👍 — here’s a clean, polite, and journal-appropriate version **without email contact**, where access requests are handled directly through the Google Drive link itself:

----

 ### 🔹 **Data and Code Availability**